bartificer/programming-by-stealth/docs/authorguide.md

    1. **Regular Hosts** — as of January 2025, just Bart & Allison.
    2. **Guests** — contributors who have joined for a few instalments (a work-in-progress as of January 2025)

+### Taxonomy-Powered Site Features

-This taxonomy enables the following theme features:
+This taxonomy enables the theme to provide the following features in the generated website:

 1. Automatic creation of the instalment indexes on the front page
 2. The fine-tuning of instalment titles for optimal display in four distinct contexts: